Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Jooyun rolled his shoulders, rubbing at his well-used muscles.
 He seemed amused in an exhausted way.
 "I told you, good tools are hard to make.
 Next we beat the ‘carbon’ out of that metal and make ‘wrought iron,’ and then we need to ‘refine’ it to ‘steel’ for the knives, and then—"

 "He’s already made wonders, Yan," Vemik pointed out in response to Yan’s incredulous look and reverentially took the ‘tongs’ from Jooyun.
-"I wonder if…"
+"I wonder if..."

 Before anyone could stop him, Vemik bounced over to the pile of rocks they’d crushed to make steel, picked one up with the ‘tongs,’ squeezed, and grinned when the rock exploded in its jaws in a puff of white dust and sharp splinters.